gaborbernat/algo-notes/useful_knowledge/balanced_binary_search_trees.md

 ```

 Note in this implementation, we do not add codes for deletion which we will discuss later.
-And when we put new data, we always set pointer to left or right subtree and root to the results
+And when we put new data, we always set pointer to left or right sub-tree and root to the results
 of `put(Node root, Integer key, Integer val)` function to make the implementation more clear and simpler.

 Current implementation's defects are obvious.
 The search tree may become to deep or even degenerate to
 a chain which lead to linear searching and inserting time cost.
-Also it is volnerable to `StackOverFlowError`.
+Also it is vulnerable to `StackOverFlowError`.
 To solve this question. we will introduce red-black tree.

-AAccording to Wikipedia, a red-black tree is a binary search tree that has an extra bit for its color
+According to Wikipedia, a red-black tree is a binary search tree that has an extra bit for its color
 which can be black or red.
 It has the following properties:

 1. The root is black